A short description

 No-allowance shooting was first discovered by aviators in the early stages of World War One.
 Its early users were the front gunners in pusher biplanes such as the British Fe2b; where the front gun is free to be pointed in any direction that the airframe will allow.
 The principle was then later used by pilots flying aircraft fitted with a "Foster mount" that allowed a machine gun on the top of the wing of a biplane to be swung down into the cockpit to have its ammunition drum changed.
 The Foster mount also allowed the machine gun to be fired at any angle from straight ahead to vertically upwards.
 Aircraft that used the Foster mount included the French Nieuport 17 and the British SE5.
 The most famous user of no-allowance shooting being the British ace Albert Ball VC who flew both the Nieuport and SE5.

 To explain no-allowance shooting imagine you are flying a Nieuport fitted with a Foster mount with the gun pointed straight ahead.
 Your ammunition drum is loaded with tracer to observe the flight of the bullets.
 You fire the gun; what do you see?
 As soon as the bullet leaves the barrel gravity will start to act on the bullet, causing it to start arcing downward.
-The speed of the bullet will mean that from the pilots point of view this "bullet drop" will be negligible at first, but as the bullet starts to slow because of air resistance the effect will become more pronounced.
-You therefore see that to hit a target at some distance ahead you have to allow for this "bullet drop" by "aiming-off" and firing at a point above your target.
+Therefore, to hit a target at some distance ahead you have to allow for this "bullet drop" by "aiming-off" and firing at a point above your target.
 Now you use the Foster mount to pull the gun back a little so it is angled a few degrees upwards; you fire again.
-You see the bullets climb, but again after a second or so they start to curve down to earth, but initially not as quickly as when they were fired straight ahead.
+You see the bullets climb, but again after a second or so they start to curve down to earth.
 The diagram below (obviously not to scale and with the curves exaggerated) shows the situation.
-The red line showing the flight of bullets straight ahead and the blue when the gun is angled up a few degrees.
+The blue line showing the flight of bullets straight ahead and the red when the gun is angled up a few degrees.

 The advantages of no-allowance shooting are many.
 If you can formate under the tail of an enemy aircraft and fly at the same speed, with no "aiming-off" you can virtually guarantee to score hits, and you can open fire at greater range.
 The position under the tail of the enemy is ideal for approaching without being seen if the target does not have a ventral gun position.
 The method is perfect for bringing down unescorted bombers flying in formation, with each bomber "locked" into its position within the formation it can do little to avoid an attack by no-deflection sighting, particularly if the attacker can use a longer range cannon to make the attack without getting into range of the bomber's defensive armament.
 Against night-bombers the no-deflection method is particularly effective, approaching from below the bomber will be silhouetted against whatever light there is remaining in the sky, whereas the attacking fighter will be lost against the "gloom" of the ground.
 When the bomber starts to take evasive manoeuvres it can be more easily kept in view by an aircraft below and behind, whereas an attacker directly behind can easily lose view of a bomber if it drops below its nose suddenly.